Rad 5k Brings Color to 2017

-SALT LAKE CITY, UT --(Marketwired - January 26, 2017) - Sack Lunch Productions, Inc.'s (OTC PINK: SAKL) wholly owned subsidiary, Color Me Rad®, is splashing the nation with color, one runner at a time.
+SALT LAKE CITY, UT--(Marketwired - Jan 26, 2017) - Sack Lunch Productions, Inc. (OTC PINK: SAKL) wholly owned subsidiary, Color Me Rad®, is splashing the nation with color, one runner at a time.
 Last year, 42,000 racers enjoyed the colorful 5K course and 2017 promises to be better than ever as event organizers challenge racers to "Run Rad."

 "Color Me Rad® is an excuse to let loose!" said Color Me Rad® spokesman Maxwell Christen.
 "It provides an equally healthy alternative to an average 5K with epic color stations throughout the course and a rainbow of color at the finish line."